JinDucheng/JinDucheng.github.io/index.md

    Willing to engage in the construction of quantum algorithms and quantum hardware.

+4. **Information security**:

+   Willing to conduct in-depth research on cyber security, security countermeasures, and reserve engineering.

 ## News and Updates

 - remain to be done